bporter10/TechWrit/README.md

            public static void sort(int[] ar){}

            The method is static so that an object does not have to be created to call it.
 The method does not return anything, rather it takes an array as input (int[] ar) and    adjusts the placement of the elements within the array.
-This tutorial uses an array of integers, but any other primitive data type will suffice (including char).
+This tutorial uses an array of integers, but any other primitive data type will work too (including char).

     2. public static void sort(int[] ar){
            for (int i=0;i<ar.length;i++){}